amrn1991/amrn1991/README.md

 ### Hi there 👋

-My name is Amir Najafi and I'm a MERN stack web developer.
+I'm a MERN stack web developer mainly focusing on building web apps using latest technologies such as Nextjs.

 - 🔭 I’m currently working on LLMs and langchain for building ai assistants!
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning C# & .Net core

 ---